 This section describes the reset behavior and propagation rules for a worker.

-Every application worker must have exactly one WCI interface.
+Every application worker must have exactly one WCI (Worker Control Interface).
 That WCI interface is connected to the “control system” infrastructure (typically controlled by software), not another worker.
 The control system controls the operational state of the worker and configures it.
 The configuration and control behavior is discussed below in the WCI section.

-There are special semantics for the reset on WCI:
+There are special semantics for the (OCP) reset on the WCI:

-When WCI reset is asserted (MReset_n=’0’) on the WCI (slave) interface of a worker, the worker shall propagate reset to all other interfaces on that worker (as MReset_n or SReset_n as appropriate for that interface).
+When WCI reset is asserted (MReset_n=’0’) as input to the WCI (slave) interface of a worker, the worker shall propagate the reset as an output to all other interfaces on that worker (as OCP MReset_n or SReset_n as appropriate for each interface).

-Observation: This means that adjacent/connected workers get informed at their data interfaces (non-WCI), and if they are stopped (see the definition of “stopped” below), it may not reset them entirely.
-The idea is that adjacent workers must be stopped before a worker’s WCI reset is asserted.
+The WCI MReset_n input signal is in the clock domain of the WCI (per OCP).
+It is the responsibility of the worker to properly propagate the reset indication to the other interfaces in the appropriate clock domains at each interfaces (data, memory, time etc.).

-The WCI MReset_n signal is in the clock domain of the WCI.
-It is the responsibility of the worker to properly transport the reset indication to any other clock domains at data interfaces, including other interfaces on the worker that may be in different clock domains.
+For all data interfaces on a worker:

-For all other interfaces aside from the WCI on a worker:
+Data interfaces have both reset inputs and reset outputs.
+All worker implementations must insure that reset inputs (or outputs propagated from WCI) at their data interfaces force all OCP output signals at that interface to a proper reset state per OCP.

-A worker that supports the “stop” control operation on its WCI will be stopped before adjacent workers are reset (via WCI), and thus such “stoppable” workers will consider the reset assertion from the adjacent worker on the data interface reset, to be scoped to that interface.
-This will allow the stoppable workers to be examined, and resumed, even when an adjacent worker is fully reset.
+The simplest (and least helpful for application debugging) worker implementations will have the default “false” value of the “ResetWhileSuspended” attribute of its WCI.
+This means that the worker is not prepared to retain any particular functionality when it sees reset inputs at its data interfaces (other than obeying OCP rules for output signals at the interface under reset).
+The control system will know this attribute setting, and consider the worker non-functional if any adjacent (data-connected) workers are reset (via WCI).
+The worker will be fully reset via WCI reset before any other actions are taken.

-A worker that is not stoppable must at least put the OCP signals at that interface in a reset state, but in general is assumed to be non-functional.
+The “ResetWhileSuspended” attribute of a worker (when true) indicates this more advanced behavior: the worker will support the Stop control operation and, while suspended, accept data interface resets.
+Such resets (from adjacent workers) will not render the worker non-functional and thus allow for configuration property operations while in this suspended state even though some data interfaces are in a reset state.
+After the asserted data interface resets are deasserted, such workers may be resumed via the “start” control operation.

-A stopped worker receiving a reset on a non-WCI interface should interpret the meaning as a “message-level abort”, and bring the associated interface to an idle, neutral state, while attempting to minimize the loss of state in the rest of the worker.
-This may be performed by “disposing” or “aborting” a message in-flight across a particular interface at the time of reset and preparing that particular interface to properly operate anew following the deassertion of reset.
+Such a suspended worker receiving a reset on a data interface should interpret the meaning as a “message-level abort”, and bring the associated interface to an idle, neutral state, while attempting to minimize the loss of state in the rest of the worker.
+This may be performed by “disposing of” or “aborting” a message in-flight across a particular interface at the time of reset and preparing that particular interface to properly operate anew following the deassertion of the reset input.

-The intent of this per-interface reset is to allow some workers to be entirely reset (e.g. if they are locked or behaving badly), while still allowing access to the state of adjacent (and not as badly behaved) workers.
-In some cases this is simply for debugging, but in there are cases where the control system for a certain application may be able to recover from unresponsive workers by stopping adjacent ones, and resetting the “bad” one.
-The extent to which a worker implementation allows for stopped states and data-interface resets is implementation defined.
-I.e. some worker implementations may not recover (be resumable) after having data interfaces reset while in the stopped state.
+The intent of this per-data-interface reset is to allow some workers to be entirely reset (e.g. if they are locked or behaving badly), while still allowing access to the state of adjacent (and not as badly behaved) workers.
+In some cases this is simply for debugging, but there are cases where the control system for a certain application may be able to recover from unresponsive workers by suspending adjacent ones (via stop), and resetting the “bad” one.
+The extent to which a worker implementation allows for suspended states and data-interface resets is implementation defined.
+I.e. some worker implementations may not recover (be resumable) after having data interfaces reset while in the suspended state.